Gennadius of Constantinople: Biography

 Two Egyptian solitaries told John Moschus a story which is also recorded by Theodorus Lector.
 The church of Saint Pope Eleutherius at Constantinople was served by a reader named Carisius, who led a disorderly life.
 Gennadius first reprimanded him and then had him flogged.
 When both measures proved ineffectual, the patriarch prayed to Eleutherius to either correct the unworthy reader or to take him from the world.
 Next day Carisius was found dead, to the terror of the whole town.
 Theodorus also relates how a painter, presuming to depict the Saviour under the form of Jupiter, had his hand withered, but was healed by the prayers of Gennadius.

 About the same time Daniel the Stylite began to live on a column near Constantinople, apparently without the permission of the Patriarch or the owner of the property where the pillar stood, who strongly objected to this strange invasion of his land.
-The Emperor Leo protected the ascetic, and some time later sent Gennadius to ordain him priest, which he is said to have done standing at the foot of the column, because Daniel objected to being ordained and refused to let the bishop mount the ladder.
+The Emperor Leo I protected the ascetic, and some time later sent Gennadius to ordain him priest, which he is said to have done standing at the foot of the column because Daniel objected to being ordained and refused to let the bishop mount the ladder.
 At the end of the rite, however, the patriarch ascended to give Holy Communion to the stylite and to receive it from him.
 Whether he then imposed his hands on him is not said.
 Possibly he considered it sufficient to extend them from below towards Daniel.
 According to Theodorus Lector, Gennadius would allow no one to become a cleric unless he had learned the Psalter by heart.

 Measures had been taken against simony, the buying and selling of holy orders, by the Council of Chalcedon.
-It seems not later than 459, Gennadius celebrated a great council of 81 bishops, many of whom were from the East and even from Egypt, including those who had been dispossessed of their sees by Timothy Aelurus.
-The letter of this council against simony is still preserved (J. D. Mansi, VII, 912).
+It seems not later than 459, Gennadius celebrated a great council of 81 bishops, many of whom were from the East and even from Egypt, including those who had been dispossessed of their sees by Timothy II of Alexandria.
+The letter of this council against simony is still preserved (Giovanni Domenico Mansi, VII, 912).
 An encyclical was issued, adding anathema to the former sentence.

-Gennadius died 25 August 471.
 He stands out as an able and successful administrator whom historians have roundly praised.